stevana/armstrong-distributed-systems/docs/erlang-is-not-about.md

 traffic, i.e. hundreds of millions of users, with stricter SLAs than most internet services provide today.
 So in a sense they were ahead of their time.

-In 1998 Ericsson decided to ban all use of Erlang.
+In 1998 Ericsson decided to ban all use of Erlang[^0].
 The people responsible for developing it argued that if they were going to ban it, then they might as well open source it.
 Which Ericsson did and shortly after the whole team working on Erlang quit and started their own company.

 One of these people was Joe Armstrong, which also was one of the main people behind the design and implementation of Erlang.
 The company was called Bluetail